gruenes-brett/webseite/ansible/README.md

 * Creates wp-config.php and sets all necessary settings
 * Sets up SMTP configuration, if `email_address` is not empty (all other `email_*` fields should be filled out, too).
 SMTP is disabled if `email_address` is empty.
-* Creates all necessary pages; removes unecessary default pages
+* Creates all necessary pages; removes unnecessary default pages
 * Sets the permalink settings
 * Sets up a cron job for nightly backups of the WordPress database of this instance.
   Target dir: `/var/www/gb_backups/<instance_name>/db_<timestamp>.sql`.